austenito/austenito.com/source/_posts/2008-09-14-an-interesting-perspective-on-kaizen.markdown

 > often, Andy would show up with fresh bruises.
 The Sisters kept at him - sometimes he was able to fight
 > 'em off, sometimes not.
 And that's how it went for Andy - that was his routine.
 I do believe those first
 > two years were the worst for him, and I also believe that if things had gone on that way, this place
-> would have got the best of him"
+> would have got the best of him
 > - Red, Shawshank Redemption

 I've only read through half of the book, but Think Better attempts to show you the thinking prison that we are living in.
-It's showing why the same routine that let's us feel comfortable will only lead us to living on the [same curve][4] All very interesting material.
+It's showing why the same routine that let's us feel comfortable will only lead us to living on the [same curve][4].
+All very interesting material.
 Thinking is good, routine is bad.
 Then I came up to a chapter titled, "Kaizen vs. Tenkaizen".
 As you probably know, especially fellow hacker [Ryan K][5], [Kaizen][6] is a Japanese philiosophy that focuses on continous improvment though all aspects of life.
 Tim Hurson argues that Kaizen is not always the best philiosophy to live by.
 Continous improvement is a great thing if you want to keep chugging along on the same level.
 But Tenkaizen, which is a word he